innessim/musky_PPGs/README.md

 4. Geographic location of data collection: see musky_monk_env.csv & Kooyers_et_al_2017_simplified.csv

+5. Unit of measure for concentrations: Individual and total PPG concentrations are calculated as milligrams of compound per gram of dry leaf tissue.

-5. Funding: This work was funded by a National Science Foundation CAREER grant (DEB-2045643) awarded to NJK.
+6. Funding: This work was funded by a National Science Foundation CAREER grant (DEB-2045643) awarded to NJK.

 ### DATA AND FILE OVERVIEW